-"How do you know if you have tetanus?
+"How do you know if you have tetanus?"

 I cut my hand on some rusted carpet nails when I was helping my friend remodel his new house.
 Is there a possibility I could get tetanus from it?
 What are the symptoms of tetanus?
 Is it like a sickness or is it something that happens to the cut?

 All of this is important, because a tetanus infection happens when a foreign body with tetanus spores gets pushed deep into the tissues (like stepping on a nail).
 Once deep in the tissues, there is little to no oxygen around, so the spore can grow into bacteria, which then start to secrete the tetanus exotoxin.
 The toxin causes "tetany" or tight contraction of muscles (like a cramp that never gets better).
 It tends to affect the jaw muscles, which is why the disease has the nickname "lockjaw".
 If it gets bad enough to involve the muscles of breathing, it can lead to death.
 The best way to prevent this, is with the tetanus vaccine.
 Because the consequences can be significant, I would talk to your primary care physician and make sure that you are up to date with you tetanus booster.
 Best of luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.